 For UK residents, UK coins manufactured by The Royal Mint have the benefit of being exempt from Capital Gains Tax .
 This includes the gold Britannias, gold Sovereigns, and many more.

 Both private gold mints and government gold mints guarantee the several gold bars and gold coins they strike and issue.

-The question a concerned gold bullion buyer might ask themselves perhaps is who enforces this guarantee and which entity has a longer potential to last.
+The question concerned gold bullion buyers might ask themselves, perhaps, is who enforces this guarantee and which entity has a longer potential to last.